kaankrckl/Meme_App/README.md

 $ npm install
 ```

+#### MongoDB
+The project uses MongoDB as a database.
+If you are on Mac and using Homebrew package manager the installation is as simple as `brew install mongodb`.

+### Start the MongoDB server
+In your terminal navigate to the `root` of your system by doing `cd ..` until you reach the top directory.
+Now open a different tab in your terminal and run `./mongod` to start the Mongo server.

 Once the dependencies are installed, you can run to start the application.
 You will then be able to access it at localhost:27017
 ```
 $ node app.js